coffee-cup/csc225_algorithms_datastructures/Graphs/README.md

 ![path](http://i.imgur.com/Z3bFsTr.png)

-- a **cycle** is a path of length at least 1 whcih begins and ends at the same vertex
+- a **cycle** is a path of length at least 1 which begins and ends at the same vertex

 ![cycle](http://i.imgur.com/ABbkmGI.png)